ChrisWiegman/kana/README.md

 4. If installed via homebrew run `brew untap ChrisWiegman/kana` to remove the Homebrew tap

 You can also safely remove any new images added however it is not a requirement.
 Many other apps might share those images leading to your system simply needing to download them again.

+# Using Kana in other projects

+While Kana cannot easily be used as a package itself, you can import the binary itself into your project.
+If you do so, consider using the `output-json` flag on all commands.
+This will convert all output to JSON format to make consumption easier when the application is embedded in another.

+Why do this?
+This will make it easier for me to work with Kana in a small toolbar app I'm building which will allow me to see what is going on with Kana and control it beyond the terminal.